cih/refinerycms-tweets/README.md

 ## Features

-- Use either a Twitter widget or a jQuery implementation using the Public API
+- Use either a Twitter [widget](https://twitter.com/settings/widgets) or a jQuery implementation using the Public API
-- JQuery implementation accepts an optional callback to override the response rendering
+- JQuery implementation accepts an optional callback to override the default response rendering
 - Twitter widget can be fully customised

 Note: The Twitter widget doesn't require jQuery however if you choose to use the Public API jQuery is required.